Take the quiz

 Self-ligating lingual braces

-This particular type of lingual braces doesn’t require an elastic band to attach each piece to the metal arch, they come already laced through.
+This particular type of lingual braces doesn’t require an elastic band to attach each piece to the metal arch, like conventional braces.
 These allow a much faster and less painful treatment, due to the pressure exerted on the wire that gradually moves the teeth.

 Classic lingual orthodontics